-Each year, US doctors diagnose about 1200 malignant small intestine tumors.
-This is a small number relative to the frequency of tumors in other parts of the GI tract.
+Malignant small intestine tumors occur in a small number relative to the frequency of tumors in other parts of the GI tract.

 - It has been proposed that the liquid nature of the small intestinal contents may be less irritating to the mucosa, the innermost lining of the small bowel.

 - Rapid transit time in the small bowel may reduce exposure of the intestinal wall to cancer-inducing agents found in the intestinal contents.

 - Other factors that might limit the presence or impact of potential cancer-inducing agents include the following: